Serious Sam: Tormental: Reception

 Serious Sam: Tormental received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 66/100 based on five critic reviews.
 Daniele Cucchiarelli of The Games Machine enjoyed the game's humour and found it to fit with the rest of the series.
 He commended the expansive arsenal and challenge the game poses, as well as the "nice" and distinguishing art style.
-KC Nwosu, in his review for The Escapist, similarly enjoyed the art style, which he believed fit the series better than those found in the other instalments.
+KC Nwosu, in his review for The Escapist, similarly enjoyed the art style, which he believed fit the series better than those found in other entries.
 He regarded the movement and shooting mechanics as "adequate" but lamented that obtained weapons and upgrades "never reach the necessary level of absurdity to excite players to go another run".
 Cucchiarelli faulted several technical issues and saw the game as failing to be inventive, while Nwosu thought that the game was "incredibly small in scope and gives way to tedium much quicker than its replayable structure should allow".